 Here I’m wearing the hubby’s shirt with my mid-rise jeans, but I’ve popped the collar and added a little jacket/shrug for detail plus a more industrial style necklace.
 Standing the collar up can be great to elongate your torso as long as you don’t button too high – notice (as I have the cami underneath) I only button to the mid-bust point, no higher – that helps to elongate through the neck area for a taller/slimmer look.

 White Shirt Campaign – Ovarian Cancer Research Foundation

 Speaking of White Shirts – the Ovarian Cancer Research Foundation has launched it’s annual White Shirt Campaign (and you know that this is a cause close to my heart).
 From 8 April you can purchase a white shirt from Witchery (they will have 7 styles to choose from) and 100% of the sale price is donated to the Ovarian Cancer Research Foundation.
-Wear your white shirt from 6 April to 8 May 2017 and #whiteshirtcampaign and finish the sentence “I wear a white shirt because” with a message that encourages support, when you post a picture online to draw attention to this worthy cause.
+Wear your white shirt and #whiteshirtcampaign and finish the sentence “I wear a white shirt because” with a message that encourages support, when you post a picture online to draw attention to this worthy cause.